LSDL/hogwarts-legacy-gesture-to-spell/README.md

 [List of Keys](https://www.autohotkey.com/docs/v1/KeyList.htm)

-- DirectCastPage1
+- DirectCastPage1\
-If enabled, pressing 1234 keys directly cast Page 1 - Slot 1234 spells.
-(Default: 1)
+If enabled, pressing 1234 keys directly cast Page 1 - Slot 1234 spells.\
 If disabled, you can cast currently selected pages spells with 1234 keys (like normally)\
-*0: Off / 1: On*
+*0: Off / 1: On (Default: 1)*

-- DebugToolTip
+- DebugToolTip\
 If enabled, whenever you gesture, tooltip shows what gesture and keys activated.\
 *0: Off / 1: On (Default: 0)*

-- Overflow
+- Overflow\
 Gesture overflow filtering function.\
 If enabled,\
-> LU -> Command not exists -> Do nothing.
+LU -> Command not exists -> Do nothing.\

-If disabled, \
+If disabled,\
-> LU -> LU command not exists, but L command Exists -> Do L command.
+LU -> LU command not exists, but L command Exists -> Do L command.\
 *0: Off / 1: On (Default: 0)*

-- AxisLock
+- AxisLock\
 Fix the gesture input axis to first gesture.\
 If enabled, from the second gesture, only the input of the same axis as the first gesture is accepted.\
 For exmaple,\
-> L -> next gesture must be R
+L -> next gesture must be R\
-LR -> next gesture must be L
+LR -> next gesture must be L\
 *0: Off / 1: On (Default: 1)*

 ```